Our research is editorially independent but we may earn a commission for purchases made through our links.

 The Florida Keys, stretching some 126 miles from the mainland to Key West, connected by 42 bridges, offer a Caribbean-feel without leaving the states.
 You’ll most likely head down the 18-mile stretch of US 1 from Homestead and Florida City through the Everglades, before continuing on into Key Largo, Islamorada and other scenic isles, ending at the last Key, Key West.
-You’ll find lots to see and do along the way, as well as in your final destination, if a tropical paradise is what you’re after, these are the top things to do in the Florida Keys.
+You’ll find lots to see along the way, including beautiful beaches.
+If a tropical paradise is what you’re after, these are the top things to do in the Florida Keys.

-If you’re visiting the Keys for the first time, you may initially be disappointed to learn there aren’t endless stretches of beach here – but you can find two-and-a-half miles of beautiful sandy coastline at 524-acre Bahia Honda State Park, just 40 minutes north of Key West.
-You’ll also have the opportunity to enjoy snorkeling among underwater life like queen conchs, tropical fish and soft coral that sit just a few hundred feet offshore.
-The park actually has two separate beach areas, the longer stretch that faces the open ocean as well as another, smaller beach area that looks across to the old railroad bridge.
-No matter which you choose, you’ll enjoy impressive views.
-Kayaking, swimming, snorkeling and boating are the biggest draws here, but you should also take time to hike the Silver Palm Trail to view rare West Indies plants and a number of species that can’t be found anywhere else in the country.
+Good to Know: Kayaking, swimming, snorkeling and boating are the biggest draws here, but you should also take time to hike the Silver Palm Trail to view rare West Indies plants and a number of species that can’t be found anywhere else in the country.
 If you want to stick around a while, there is a campground and rental cabins for overnights, as well as facilities offering snorkeling tours and kayak rentals.

 John Pennekamp State Park, Key Largo